dmc1778/CheckerBugs/README.md

 ## Replication Package
-This is the open-source repository of the paper titled **Demystifying Checker Bugs in Deep Learning Libraries** Submitted to the **ICSE2026** conference.
+This is the open-source repository of the paper titled **Demystifying Checker Bugs in Deep Learning Libraries** Submitted to the **TOSEM** journal.

-:wave: We have taken extensive measures to ensure that this GitHub repository remains anonymous.
-We are also constantly updating the repository to improve the package's reproducibility for other researchers.
+:wave: We are also constantly updating the repository to improve the package's reproducibility for other researchers.

 [//]: # (<img src="https://github.com/icse2026/blob/master/assets/ML_APR_flow_new.png" width="600" class="center">)